-Process of an Injury Claim
+Process of a Colorado Injury Claim

 Filing a personal injury lawsuit can be an overwhelming experience filled with plenty of obstacles and confusing legal jargon.
 Hiring an experienced attorney to guide you through the process of filing a claim and seeing it through to trial, if necessary, is one of the best decisions you can make for yourself if you have been seriously injured.
 Leading Boulder & Denver, CO injury attorney J. Todd Tenge handles all types of serious personal injury claims and, unlike some other lawyers, isn’t afraid to take a lawsuit to trial, should it be in the best interests of a client.
 For more information about personal injury lawsuits, contact the Boulder or Fort Collins office of the Tenge Law Firm, LLC, serving the entire Front Range, to schedule a free, confidential consultation.